 Lehrstuhl für Paläontologie & Geobiologie

-Mixture models in Bayesian phylogentic analyses have proven to be useful in reconstructing deep-time phylogenies and reducing model artifacts like long branch attraction; however, this is at the cost of computational and model complexity.
-In this project we have added finite Bayesian mixture models to the software RevBayes, and have resolved the identifiability problem for mixure profile parameters by imposing and preserving a partial ordering during MCMC analysis.
+Mixture models in Bayesian phylogenetic analyses have proven to be useful in reconstructing deep-time phylogenies and reducing model artifacts like long-branch attraction; however, this is at the cost of computational and model complexity.
+In this project, we have added finite Bayesian mixture models to the software RevBayes, and have resolved the identifiability problem for mixture profile parameters by imposing and preserving a partial ordering during MCMC analysis.
 In addition, we have integrated the phylogenetic likelihood software, BEAGLE, into RevBayes to improve performance by utilizing vectorization, threading, and GPU processors.
 Preliminary testing has shown a 2-3x speedup for a fixed number of iterations when using the CPU.